 Come learn fun ideas and activities that you can use to support early literacy at home.
 Learn how to use the ABC's of Active Reading one on one with your child.

 Are you interested in supporting a K-3 student's literacy at home or in the community?

 Parents, caregivers, or tutors are encouraged to learn how to use the ABC's of Active Reading one-on-one with a child in grades K-3.
 Participate in a Reading Mentor Training to learn how these research-based practices can improve your shared reading experience.

-Community organizations and volunteer groups can request this training by contacting Jenna Marotta at 704-416-0553.
+Community organizations and volunteer groups can request this training by contacting Elyse Berrier at 704-416-0553.